unibas-gravis/scalismo-microsite/website/docs/tutorials/tutorial2.md

 ---
--id: tutorial2
+id: tutorial2
--title: Rigid Alignment
+title: Rigid Alignment
 ---

 In this tutorial we show how rigid alignment of shapes can be performed in Scalismo.